 An AP investigation in 2008 showed that the drinking water supply of at least 41 million Americans contained residues of antibiotics, anti-convulsants, mood stabilizers and sex hormones.

-Philadelphia - 56 pharmaceuticals or byproducts including medications for treating asthma, epilepsy, and mental illness.
+Philadelphia: 56 pharmaceuticals or byproducts including medications for treating asthma, epilepsy, and mental illness.

-Southern California – epilepsy and anxiety medications.
+Southern California: epilepsy and anxiety medications.

-Northern New Jersey - angina and mood stabilizing medications.
+Northern New Jersey: angina and mood stabilizing medications.

-San Francisco - sex hormones.
+San Francisco: sex hormones.

-Washington, D.C. - six medications.
+Washington, D.C.: six medications.

-Tucson - three pharmaceuticals, including an antibiotic.
+Tucson: three pharmaceuticals, including an antibiotic.

 Much of the bottled water sold in the United States actually comes from tap water.
 The Environmental Protection Agency (EPA) has cautioned the public that bottled water is no safer than tap water.
 It may even be less healthy.
 Companies that bottle water do not have to report if the water has been contaminated, nor do they have to say where the water came from.
 Public utilities are required to report to consumers on water quality.

 We don’t absorb all the medication we put in our bodies.
-What is not absorbed is part of our waste and goes down the toilet and into the water supply.
-Even though this water is treated at the municipal water plants, most treatments simply do not get the entire drug residue out of the water.
+What’s not absorbed is part of our waste and goes down the toilet and into the water supply.
+Even though this water is treated at the municipal water plants, most treatments simply don’t get the entire drug residue out of the water.
 Not helping the matter any, the treatment plants are not required to test for pharmaceuticals or to remove them.

 They use a three stage filtration process to reduce and remove a wide range of contaminants and toxins including parasites such as Cryptospridium, Giardia are reduced greater than 99.99%, chlorine, lead, copper, as well as dirt, rust and sediment.
-To find a variety of water cleaning products go to http://www.unikeyhealth.com/category/Environmental_Products.
+To find a variety of water cleaning products click here.

 Visionary, health guru, diet/detox expert, and natural foods icon Ann Louise Gittleman is the award-winning author of 30 books on health and healing including the New York Times bestsellers The Fat Flush Plan and Before The Change.
 Her most recent release is The Gut Flush Plan.